NingZhang-Git/NZ_website/index.md

 <br>
 <br>
 ## **Research**
-My current research mainly lies in graph theory, probability theory and graph algorithms.
-In particular, I'm studying graph alignment problems.
-For such a problem, I mainly focus on investigating the information-theoretical limits and designing efficient algorithms, which will succeed with high probability for graphs generated from some random graph models.
+In a general sense, I am interested in the mathematical foundations of data science and computational problems, which may involve theories about probability, combitorics, algorithms, statistics, optimization, etc. For computational tasks, I am particularly interested in providing provable performance guarantees that go beyond the worst-case scenario.
+I am excited to see the transformation of ideas across different research fields, and I am very motivated to prove things built on interesting intuitions or compelling application motivations.

-In a general sense, I am interested in the mathematical foundations of data science and learning problems, which involve theory about probability, graphs, algorithms, statistics, optimization etc. For example, I am interested in studying random graphs and efficient graph algorithms with provable performance guarantees that go beyond the worst-case.
-I am excited to see the transformation of ideas and methods among different research fields, and I am very motivated to prove things built on some interesting intuitions or with strong application motivations.
+Currently, I'm working on the random graph alignment problem.
+For such a problem, I mainly focus on characterizing the information-theoretical limits and designing efficient algorithms with a high probability of success.
 <br/>
 <br/>